AnukritiSinghh/AnukritiSinghh/README.md

 - 💬 Ask me about how deep learning models work in robotics and computer vision
 - 📫 How to reach me: Email me on anukriti@umd.edu
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: Getting a summary like this is not hard
+- ⚡ Fun fact: I love reading news from all around the world

 <a href="https://www.linkedin.com/in/anukriti-singh-07583b142/"><img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white"></a>